 Valuing a bar is all about earnings

-A number of factors affect how profitable, and therefore, valuable a bar is.
+A number of factors affect a bar’s profitability, and therefore, its value.
 The top hitters to check:

-Bars and microbreweries often are a gathering place for the locals.
-If you target a specific market demographic, the bar should be located where these people like to spend their time.
-Ample parking is very important.
+Bars and microbreweries often serve as a gathering place for the locals.
+If you target a specific market demographic, you should locate the bar where these people like to spend their time.
+Ample parking makes a big difference as well.

 2. Rental expenses

-Lease expenses and terms are a big factor affecting bar values.
-Successful bars keep theirs under 8% of sales.
+Lease expenses and terms have a big effect on bar values.
+Importantly, successful bars keep theirs under 8% of sales.

 3. Liquor license